John Adams: Member of Continental Congress

 News of the opening hostilities with the British at the Battles of Lexington and Concord made Adams hope that independence would soon become a reality.
 Three days after the battle, he rode into a militia camp and, while reflecting positively on the high spirits of the men, was distressed by their poor condition and lack of discipline.
 A month later, Adams returned to Philadelphia for the Second Continental Congress as the leader of the Massachusetts delegation.
 He moved cautiously at first, noting that the Congress was divided between Loyalists, those favoring independence, and those hesitant to take any position.
 He became convinced that Congress was moving in the proper direction – away from Great Britain.
 Publicly, Adams supported "reconciliation if practicable," but privately agreed with Benjamin Franklin's confidential observation that independence was inevitable.

 In June 1775, with a view of promoting union among the colonies against Great Britain, he nominated George Washington of Virginia as commander-in-chief of the army then assembled around Boston.
 He praised Washington's "skill and experience" as well as his "excellent universal character."
-Adams opposed various attempts, including the Olive Branch Petition, aimed at trying to find peace between the colonies and Great Britain.
+Adams opposed various attempts, including the Olive Branch Petition, aimed at finding peace.
 Invoking the already-long list of British actions against the colonies, he wrote, "In my opinion Powder and Artillery are the most efficacious, Sure, and infallibly conciliatory Measures We can adopt."
 After his failure to prevent the petition from being enacted, he wrote a private letter derisively referring to Dickinson as a "piddling genius."
 The letter was intercepted and published in Loyalist newspapers.
 The well-respected Dickinson refused to greet Adams and he was for a time largely ostracized.
 Ferling writes, "By the fall of 1775 no one in Congress labored more ardently than Adams to hasten the day when America would be separate from Great Britain."
-In October 1775, Adams was appointed the chief judge of the Massachusetts Superior Court, but he never served, and resigned in February 1777.
+In October 1775, Adams was appointed chief judge of the Massachusetts Superior Court, but he never served, and resigned in February 1777.
 In response to queries from other delegates, Adams wrote the 1776 pamphlet Thoughts on Government, which laid out an influential framework for republican constitutions.

 Independence

 Throughout the first half of 1776, Adams grew increasingly impatient with what he perceived to be the slow pace of declaring independence.
-He kept busy on the floor of the Congress, helping push through a plan to outfit armed ships to launch raids on enemy vessels.
-Later in the year, he drafted the first set of regulations to govern the provisional navy.
+In the Second Continental Congress in Philadelphia, he helped push through a plan to outfit armed ships to launch raids on enemy vessels.
+Later in the year, he drafted the first set of regulations for the provisional navy.
 Adams drafted the preamble to the Lee Resolution of colleague Richard Henry Lee.
 He developed a rapport with delegate Thomas Jefferson of Virginia, who had been slower to support independence but by early 1776 agreed that it was necessary.
 On June 7, 1776, Adams seconded the Lee Resolution, which stated that the colonies were "free and independent states."